dennis-hamester/wlcppgen/README.md

 Usage
 -----
 <pre>
-wlcppgen [OPTIONS] protocol-specifications

-At least one protocol specification must be given.

-The following options are mandatory:
-      --src                        Source template.
-      --dst                        Output file name.

-These are optional:
+wlcppgen [command] [options] [protocols]

+Available commands:
+  --generate                   Generate wrappers.
+This is the default command.
+                               Requires --src, --dst and at least one protocol.
-  -h, --help                       Display this help.
+  --help, -h                   Display this help.
   --version                    Display version.

+Available options:
+  --dst                        Output filename.
   --exclude                    Comma-separated list of interfaces to exclude.
+This is
-This is especially useful for wl_display, because a manually written wrapper is more useful.
+                               especially useful for wl_display, because a manually written wrapper is more useful.
   --ignore-events              Do not generate code for events.
   --include-guard (=_WLCPP_)   Name of the include guard.
   --indent (=4)                Number of spaces or tabs to indent.
   --indent-tabs                Indent using tabs instead of spaces.
   --linewidth (=80)            Maximum linewidth.
-Currently not very useful, because it is only respected
+Currently not very useful, because
+                               it is only respected
                                for comments and indentation is not taken into account.
   --macro-prefix (=WLCPP_)     Prefix for preprocessor macros (default: "WLCPP_").
   --namespace (=wlcpp)         The generated code is put into the specified namespace.
                                Can be empty or an arbitrary namespace (e.g. foo::bar).
-      --only                       Comma-separated list of interfaces to generate wrappers for.
+  --only                       Comma-separated list of interfaces to generate wrappers
+                               for.
 This option takes precedence over --exclude.
   --proxy (=proxy)             Name of the proxy class.
   --qualify-std-namespace      Prefix std types with "std::".
-Should be specified when generating the header
+Should be specified
+                               when generating the header --src                        Source template filename.
 </pre>

 wlcppgen comes with a small pre-generated sample [here](https://github.com/dennishamester/wlcppgen/tree/master/sample).
 See [generate.sh](https://github.com/dennishamester/wlcppgen/blob/master/sample/generate.sh) on how that specific wrapper was generated.
 It's a good place to start.